binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

-Since there should be no negative effects in doing an out-of-tree build even when there is no explicit requirement to do so, I opted to build every package in this way.
+Since there should be no negative effects in doing an out-of-tree build even when there is no explicit requirement to do so, I opted to build every package this way.
 The `build` folder is a sibling of the sources folder.

 Now, let's break down the `configure` options and the reasons behind them.